Why does ‘What’s This Cloud’ exist?

 We’ve also created a cloud identification chart that can act as a one-sheet infographic intended to be used to learn about not only the ten main cloud types, but help you visualize different cloud species, varieties, features, and accessories that can be attributed to each cloud type on one page.

-Finally, this site has a page for each of the ten cloud types, fifteen cloud species, nine cloud varieties, eleven supplementary features, four accessory clouds, and five other kinds of clouds.
+Finally, this site has a page for each of the ten different types of clouds, fifteen cloud species, nine cloud varieties, eleven supplementary features, four accessory clouds, and five other kinds of clouds.
 Each page includes a summary of identification tips, photos, and illustrations that will help you in your cloud classification knowledge.

 How do I find out when new content and products is released?